Category Archives: Hanoverian Royals

 Friederike was christened on March 15, 1778, and given the names Friederike Caroline Sophie Alexandrine.
 She had nine siblings:

 Friederike’s mother died in May 1782, just days after giving birth to her last child.
-The family left the Altes Palais and moved to Schloss Herrenhausen, also in Hanover, where Friederike and her siblings were raised by a governess, Frau von Wolzogen.
-Two years later, her father remarried to Princess Charlotte of Hesse-Darmstadt, his first wife’s younger sister.
+The family left the Altes Palais and moved to Schloss Herrenhausen, also in Hanover, Friederike and her siblings were raised by a governess Frau von Wolzogen.
+In 1784, her father married again to Princess Charlotte of Hesse-Darmstadt, his first wife’s younger sister.
 From this marriage, Friederike had one additional half-sibling:

 In 1785, Friederike lost three of the people closest to her.
-In September, her elder sister, Charlotte, married the Duke of Saxe-Hildburghausen and moved away, taking Frau von Wolzogen with her.
+In September, her elder sister, Charlotte married the Duke of Saxe-Hildburghausen and moved away, taking Frau von Wolzogen with her.
 In December, her stepmother (and aunt) died a few weeks after giving birth to her only child.
-Her father gave up his position in Hanover and moved the family to Darmstadt, Landgraviate of Hesse-Darmstadt, now in the German state of Hesse, where the children were raised by their maternal grandmother, Princess Maria Luise of Hesse-Darmstadt.
-Her grandmother took charge of their education, ensuring that they learned to speak French, and received a strong religious education.
+Her father gave up his position in Hanover and the family moved to Darmstadt, Landgraviate of Hesse-Darmstadt, now in the German state of Hesse, where the children were raised by their maternal grandmother Princess Maria Luise of Hesse-Darmstadt.
+Friederike’s grandmother took charge of their education, ensuring that her grandchildren learned French and received a strong religious education.
 She also ensured that they traveled extensively to other royal courts, and they attended the coronations of the Holy Roman Emperors Leopold II in 1790 and Franz II in 1792.

 painted by Johann Friedrich August Tischbein. source: Wikipedia